Unsupervised Online 3D Instance Segmentation with Synthetic Sequences and Dynamic Loss: Related Work

 \subsection{3D Instance Segmentation}

 3D instance segmentation has evolved rapidly over the past few years, with methods broadly falling into proposal-based~\cite{hou20193d}, proposal-free (grouping/clustering), kernel-based~\cite{he2021dyco3d}, and transformer-based paradigms~\cite{schult2022mask3d,wang20233d}.
 Proposal-based methods like 3D-SIS first detect object bounding boxes in 3D or via fused RGB-D input, then refine to instance masks, but these often depend strongly on the quality of the 3D detection step~\cite{hou20193d}.
 Grouping or proposal-free methods, such as SGPN~\cite{wang2018sgpn} / PointGroup~\cite{jiang2020pointgroup}, predict per-point features (embeddings, center offsets, or affinities) and then cluster or group them to form instances.
 For example, RPGN~\cite{dong2022learning} introduces a notion of regional purity to help mitigate over- and under‐segmentation in clustering.
-Mask3D~\cite{schult2022mask3d} is a Transformer-based model for 3D semantic instance segmentation that uses instance queries to directly predict instance masks from point clouds, eliminating the need for hand-crafted voting or grouping mechanisms.
+Mask3D~\cite{schult2022mask3d} is a Transformer-based model for 3D semantic instance segmentation that uses instance queries to directly predict instance masks from point clouds, eliminating the need for hand-crafted voting or grouping mechanisms. \major{COSeg~\cite{an2024rethinking} improves generalization by refining query-prototype correlations, while GFS-VL~\cite{an2025generalized} combines pseudo-labels from vision-language models with few-shot samples for better novel class segmentation.
+Seal~\cite{liu2023segment} distills vision foundation models (VFMs) for segmenting diverse automotive point cloud sequences.}